esmBot/esmBot/docs/config.md

       "auth": "youshallnotpass" // Password/authorization code for the server }
   ],
-  "image": [ // Objects containing info for connecting to WS media server(s)
+  "media": [ // Objects containing info for connecting to WS media server(s)
     {
       "name": "test", // A human-friendly name for the server "server": "localhost", // IP address or domain name for the server